sfuhrm/radiorecorder/README.md

 ## Downloading & installation

-The current version can be downloaded for Debian, CentOS and MacOS X systems here:
+The current version can be downloaded for Debian, CentOS and Mac OS X systems here:

 https://github.com/sfuhrm/radiorecorder/releases